androchentw/k8s-playground/docs/minikube/minikube.md

 kubectl get services balanced
 # Your deployment is now available at http://127.0.0.1:8080
 ```

+Use the following to generate a [balanced-deployment.yaml](balanced-deployment.yaml) template:

 `kubectl create deployment balanced --image=kicbase/echo-server:1.0 --dry-run=client --output=yaml`